karelz/karelz.github.io/_includes/hiring_prague_net.md

-# Hiring for .NET Teams in Prague, Czech Republic
+# 2019 - Hiring for .NET Teams in Prague, Czech Republic

-As of 2019/9/18 we are officially announcing extension of our .NET teams in Prague, Czech Republic:
+In 2019 we annnounced hiring for 4 .NET teams in Prague, Czech Republic:
+- **.NET Engineering Services team** - see [full job description](https://careers.microsoft.com/i/us/en/job/632975/Software-Engineer-Core-Development-Tools)
+    - See [this blog post](https://devblogs.microsoft.com/dotnet/the-evolving-infrastructure-of-net-core/) to learn what the team does.
+    - Hiring started on 2019/6/5
+- **Base Class Libraries / Networking team** - see [full job description](https://careers.microsoft.com/i/us/en/job/633945/Software-Engineer-NET-Core-Platform)
+    - See [this post](/networking_resources) to learn what the team does, and where it is heading (managed by [ziki_cz](https://twitter.com/ziki_cz)).
+    - Hiring started on 2019/6/5
-- **.NET Tooling team** - see [full job description](https://careers.microsoft.com/us/en/job/646082/Software-Engineer-NET-TOOLING) where you can apply
+- **.NET Tooling team** - see [full job description](https://careers.microsoft.com/us/en/job/646082/Software-Engineer-NET-TOOLING)
-    - We are adding 2 additional full teams (incl. manager position for each of them).
+    - We added 2 full teams (incl. manager position for each of them) on 2019/9/18.
-    - Positions: Software Engineer & Software Engineer Manager
-        - Note: The manager position will be published later (over next couple of weeks) - in the meantime, please apply to the Software Engineer position above and mentioned you are interested in the manager position on the team.

 **Basic infornation:**